 Marie Haga, Executive Director Marie Haga joined the Global Crop Diversity Trust as Executive Director in March 2013.
 She had previously been member and Deputy Chair of the Global Crop Diversity Trust Executive Board.

-She has held senior positions in the Norwegian Mission to the United Nations in New York and in the Embassy in New Delhi.
-She has held various positions in the Ministry of Foreign Affaires, including head of Office for Asia and Latin America.
+She has held various positions in the Norwegian Ministry of Foreign Affaires including to the Norwegian Mission to the United Nations in New York and the Embassy in New Delhi.
+She was politically appointed and held the position as State Secretary/Deputy Minister in the Ministry of Foreign Affaires 1997-1999.

 Marie Haga has held the position as Director for Renewable Energy in the Federation of Norwegian Industries (2009-2011) and as Secretary General of the Norwegian Air Ambulance (2011-2013) - the biggest voluntary organization in Norway.

 Ms. Haga has been on several boards, including as Chair of the Governing Board of the Norwegian Institute for Nature Research (NINA) (2009-2013) and Chair of the Governing Board of the Industrial Development Corporation of Norway (2010-2013)